4 Classification: Alternative Techniques

 Classifiers create decision boundaries to discriminate between classes.
 Different classifiers are able to create different shapes of decision boundaries (e.g., some are strictly linear) and thus some classifiers may perform better for certain datasets.
 In this section, we visualize the decision boundaries found by several popular classification methods.

-The following function defines a plot that adds the decision boundary (black lines) and classification confidence (color intensity) by evaluating the classifier at evenly spaced grid points.
+The following function defines a plot that adds the decision boundary (black lines) and the difference between the classification probability of the two best classes (color intensity; indifference is 0 shown as white) by evaluating the classifier at evenly spaced grid points.
 Note that low resolution will make evaluation faster but it also will make the decision boundary look like it has small steps even if it is a straight line.

 decisionplot <- function(model, data, class_var,